What is an Insurance Grace Period?

 There are many reasons an insurance company may cancel your policy, but among them, a cancellation for non-payment can be a real problem down the line.
 Not only will you not be insured, but other insurance companies might refuse to cover you depending on their underwriting guidelines or they might not give you a claims-free discount due to the lapse of insurance, or not offer you payment plans as a result.

-You want to avoid being cancelled at all costs.
+You want to avoid being canceled at all costs.
 Remember that insurance policy rates sometimes even take your credit rating into consideration, so not paying now, may cost you more later.

 Example 1: Keeping Open Communication With Your Agent Will Help Make Sure You Don't Miss the Grace Period